 To orient yourself, check out the How to Use This Site page for descriptions and brief tutorial videos.
 The Teacher Resources section also includes blog posts, tips, guides to teaching with primary sources, and many 30-minute webinars that highlight key materials.Continue reading Show less

 Smithsonian's History Explorer is a website developed by the National Museum of American History that offers online resources for teaching and learning American history.
-There's no log-in or way to save data, but you can browse all that the site has to offer and use the content you find in the classroom.
-The home page includes a Featured Artifact, Featured Resources, and a rotating board of highlighted material.
-Search-wise, you can filter content by grade, resource type, historical era, and cross-curricular connection.
-Resource types span from Artifacts (selected from the Museum's more than 3 million items) to Lessons/Activities to Interactives/Media, and the 10 eras include Beginnings to 1620 and 1968 to the Present.
+There's no login option or way to save data, but you can browse all that the site has to offer and use the content you find in the classroom.
+The homepage includes a Featured Artifact, Featured Resources, the museum's Twitter feed, and a rotating board of highlighted material.
+You can filter search results by grade, resource type, historical era, and cross-curricular connection.
+Resource types span from Artifacts (selected from the museum's millions of objects) to Lessons & Activities to Interactives & Media, and the 10 eras include Beginnings to 1620 and 1968 to the Present.

 Once you've chosen your filters, you'll receive a list of resources, such as "All Aboard the Train," a lesson plan about American train travel.
 Click through, and the national standards it meets appear below a brief description; click Get Resource and the content is yours.
 It may take you to another Smithsonian site, or sometimes a third-party site.
 You'll also see a list of recommended books that fit the search criteria, which can be filtered by reading level, genre, and more.
 Alternatively, you can browse resources by major theme, or check out the Web Links section for external websites that have been vetted for content and relevance.